JoshAshby/Bones/README.md

 # Deploy

 TODO:
-- [ ] Setup Mail gem to be configurable per env - https://github.com/mikel/mail#sending-an-email
+- [x] Setup Mail gem to be configurable per env - https://github.com/mikel/mail#sending-an-email
 - [ ] Ensure all text input is escaped in the templates
 - [ ] Flesh out tests and documentation for Bones & Fossil modules
-- [ ] Mobile design (not required for launch but nice to have)
-- [ ] Non-page based log out.
+- [x] Non-page based log out.
 Button on sidebar should just do it
-- [ ] Feature flag for public sign-up
+- [x] Feature flag for public sign-up
 - [ ] Build out lighttpd setup and test it out
 - [ ] Dockerfile for the ruby component

 Possible Future Features:
+- [ ] Mobile design (not required for launch but nice to have)
 - [ ] Periodic task to pull/sync cloned repos
 - [ ] Public/Private on repositories